dlowe/nnet/README.markdown

+## Usage:
+    $ ./prog < prog.c
+    100

+## Synopsis:
-This is 'nnet', a tiny neural network & my entry to the 20th IOCCC.
+This is a tiny artificial neural network which can be used to classify files.